krejac/kea-siem-log/course-notes/kursusgang-6.md

-# 6 - Baseline Your Data
+# 7 - Operate, Respond and Forensics

 ## Preparation

-Books - approx 64 pages
+Books - approx 68 pages

-* [ ] DDS 7.
-Learning from Security Breaches VERIS 28
-* [ ] DDS 12.
-Moving Toward Data-Driven Security 11
-* [ ] IDIR 1.
-Introduction 8
-* [ ] IDIR 2.
-Basics of Intelligence 17
+* [ ] SOC 7. vuln management 25, SOC 11.
+Reacting to events and Incidents 16, CIP 6 Operationalize!
+27
+* [ ] Papers: Skim table of contents Privacy by design in big data: An overview of privacy enhancing technologies in the era of big data analytics, ENISA

 ### Notes and question re: Preparation